Srijan-Arya/DracoMalfoy/README.md

-# Malfoy - Creative Portfolio Website | My Frst Website
+# Malfoy - Creative Portfolio Website | My First Website

 **Malfoy** is a sleek and interactive portfolio website designed to showcase creative projects.
 Built with a minimalist design and smooth animations, it delivers a captivating user experience.